nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="retrieving-concepts-by-concept-id-and-revision-id"></a> Retrieve concept with a given concept-id or concept-id & revision-id

 This allows retrieving the metadata for a single concept.
-This is only supported for collections and granules.
+This is only supported for collections, granules, and variables.
 If no format is specified the native format of the metadata will be returned.

+WARNING: Currently for variables, the only `Accept` header value you can pass is `*/*`.
+As such the format extension is not yet supported for variables.

 By concept id